 - cohort value after 30, 60, 90 and 180 days where useful.

-If a creator drives strong sales but a high return rate, the content may be overselling the product or attracting the wrong audience.
-If a product has lower first-order ROAS but strong repeat purchase, it may deserve more acquisition budget than the platform panel suggests.
+If a creator drives strong sales but a high return rate, investigate whether content, audience, sizing or the product is responsible before drawing a conclusion.
+If a product has lower first-order ROAS but reliably stronger cohort contribution, it may deserve more acquisition budget than the platform panel suggests.

 Seasonality and launch calendar